Solvang: A Danish Village at Christmas

 I love seeing the way California celebrates Christmas, even when most places have warm weather and very little snow.
 I also like visiting the small town of Solvang and experiencing its beautiful Danish charm on trips up Highway 101.
-Putting the two together, I was surprised to notice on a recent trip that Solvang also has a lot of decoration for Christmas, making it a great place to celebrate Christmas time in California by just strolling the streets at night.
+Putting the two together, I was surprised to notice on a recent trip that Solvang also has a lot of decorations for Christmas, making it a great place to celebrate Christmas time in California by just strolling the streets at night.
 Here is all the info.

 - Usually decorated by the first week of December

 - Lots of hotels during this off time for travel

 Solvang was founded in 1911 on almost 9,000 acres of the Rancho San Carlos de Jonata Mexican land grant, by a group of Danes who traveled west to establish a Danish colony far from the midwestern winters.
 The city is home to several bakeries, restaurants, and merchants offering a taste of Denmark in California.
 The architecture of many of the facades and buildings reflects traditional Danish style.

 While you can see Christmas all over this town, here are my favorite spots for it.

 What is known to most as the landmark of this small town, the windmill is a great place to start on your journey.
 While the windmill itself does not have any real decorations, there are a lot of small shops next to it that will help you get into the Christmas spirit.

 The street is lined with beautiful lights as well and makes for a fun or romantic stroll on a cold December night.

 Lastly, this road that connects to Copenhagen Drive (home to the famous windmill), and it also has a lot of beautiful decorations lining its street.

 From lights to Christmas trees, all of the store owners seem to be involved.